 Recently, Jonathan has been taking advantage of the secondhand market as a seller.
 After going through his garage, he was able to sell some items.
 So far, he has been able to raise $550 just by selling these items that he no longer needed.

 The things you buy, they weigh you down.
 And really we are buying them in many cases, a lot of people, to keep up with the Joneses.
 To have the nice house, the nice throw pillows, the nice lamp.

 Take a closer look at your clutter.
 Pull out the higher value items and list them for sale.
 You should list them on places like Craigslist and Facebook Marketplace.
 You might be able to recoup some of your original purchase price.
-For example, Jonathan sold an exercise bike that was only used a few times for $150.

 When you make your listings, make sure to include five or six pictures from multiple angles.
 Include a headline for the item that will let shoppers know exactly what it is.
 If you can find the listing for the original item on Amazon, then consider using that information in your posting.